St. Charles Borromeo Seminary

 We declare that this institution bears the responsibility of accreditation upon itself and the private sector.
 Both secular and religious accreditation agencies use a university academic model that is not conducive to the needs of the church or religious studies.

 The hours of study are based on credits.
 The number of study hours based on the credits per module is a variable as this institution allows seminarians to study at their own pace.
+Seminarians may expect 2-3 hours of study and preparation per credit.

 Course delivery is based on self study from the module, written essays on each individuals personal understanding of the material and open questioning by the training staff.
 The teaching methodology is based on this principle, whereas each seminarian must be allowed to find their faith within the context of their personal understanding of the divine.
+The seminarian is required to complete an online test for each module.

 Upon completion of a degree level, each individual will receive a Certificate certifying their degree level.
 Each individual will also receive a transcript of their coursework points/credits.